-One thing that is different for a house with a slanted front door is that, in addition to the 5 points that have to be present for a good feng shui slanted front door (read them here); the house has to have a very strong backing in order to manage and hold all the incoming energy.
+One thing that is different for a house with a slanted front door is that, in addition to the 5 points that have to be present for a good feng shui slanted front door, the house has to have a very strong backing in order to manage and hold all the incoming energy.

 If you have a slanted front door in your home, focus on really good landscaping, both in front of the house, as well as for sure in creating a strong backing/protective energy.
 What you want to do with a slanted front door in a private residence is smooth its energy, slow it down and balance it.

-The main goal of these cures is to balance/calm the energy of a slanted door, thus calming the energy in the house (as well as the bagua area of your home where the door is located).
+The main goal of these cures is to balance/calm the energy of a slanted door, thus calming the energy in the house.

-1. Create a strong focal point on the wall right next to your slanted door (ideally the wall that is closest to the opening of the door).
-This can be anything from a strong wall color to vibrant photos to a tall plant (if space allows).
-The goal is to draw the energy to your newly created focal point, rather that activate the energy of the slanted door.
+- Create a strong focal point on the wall right next to your slanted door (ideally the wall that is closest to the opening of the door).
+This can be anything from a strong wall color to vibrant photos to a tall plant, if space allows.
+The goal is to draw the energy to your newly created focal point, rather than activate the energy of the slanted door.

-3. Avoid placing any important pieces of furniture (i.e your bed, or your office desk) too close to a slanted door.
-Also avoid activating these doors.
+- Avoid placing any important pieces of furniture (i.e your bed, or your office desk) too close to a slanted door.
+Also, avoid activating these doors.